 We begin the lesson with a game, which focuses the students on height.
 We then move to measuring heights using string and finally we order heights.
 At the end of the week we will put our measuring strings in a time capsule.

-- Split the class into 2 groups.
+- Split the class into two groups.
 Have each group form a line ready to play "shorts".
 To play, the students from the front of each line stand together and the class decides who is shorter.
 The shorter student takes the other student back to the end of their group’s line.
-Repeat the process with the 2 students who are now at the front of the lines.
+Repeat the process with the two students who are now at the front of the lines.

 - We are now going to measure our heights with string.